Food Profits Formula Day 2

 An industry experts view on the top 5 things you need to be thinking about, when looking to re-start your food sales in your pub.

-Note: this is subject to change as and when Government finally establish the SD so use as a general guide to refer back to once the amount of SD is confirmed.
+Note: this is subject to change as and when Government finally establish the SD.
+Therefore, use this as a general guide to refer back to once the amount of SD is confirmed.

-- In and out doors – if your layout allows, set up in and out only external doors
+- In and out doors: If your layout allows, set up in and out only external doors.

-- If ordering food from the bar – consider putting up Perspex screens
+- If ordering food from the bar: Consider putting up perspex screens.

-- Table layout – re-plan and re-layout tables and chairs indoors and outdoors to give minimum 2m spacing for customers when seated
+- Table layout: Re-plan and re-layout tables and chairs indoors and outdoors to give minimum 2m spacing for customers when seated.

-Tony (Pub Food Consultant)
+Tony (Pub Food Consultant).

-Look out for tomorrow’s blog
+Look out for tomorrow’s blog.

 For more on independent help and training from food specialists, click here.